 - 1/2 to 3/4 teaspoon salt

-- 1 1/2 cups chopped chicken-style seitan I used an 8 ounce package of seitan
+- 1 1/2 cups chopped seitan chicken or an 8-ounce package of seitan

 - Aquafaba** liquid from can of chickpeas or olive oil, to use as vegan egg wash on top of pie crust